 In some cases, surgery may be advised to help improve hearing loss.

 Types of surgery include:

 in which the stapes bone is removed and replaced with a prosthesis.
 Hearing may be better right away, but some bleeding behind the eardrum may keep hearing reduced.
-Very significant improvement in hearing should occur after 10 days to two weeks.
-Complications include severe hearing loss, facial nerve weakness, dizziness, infection, and the risk that the procedure may not be helpful.
+Very significant improvement in hearing should occur after 10 days to 2 weeks.

 —A graft of ear tissue is made through microsurgery to close a perforation (hole) in the eardrum.
 This is done to restore the middle ear hearing mechanism.
 It takes several weeks after surgery to determine if the procedure was a success.
-Complete recovery takes about four weeks.
+Complete recovery takes about 4 weeks.
 The hearing will improve, and when your doctor looks in the ear canal, he or she will see a healed eardrum.

 Surgery may also be used to remove tumors in the ear that cause hearing loss.

 Causse JB, Causse JR, et al. Complications of stapedectomies.
-Am J Otol.
-1983;4:275-280.

 Dornhoffer J. Cartilage tympanoplasty: indications, techniques, and outcomes in a 1,000-patient series.
-Laryngoscope.
-2003;113:1844-1856.

 Isaacson JE, Vora NM.
 Differential diagnosis and treatment of hearing loss.
-Am Fam Physician.
-2003;68 :1125-1132.